jvintorres/Data_Visualization_Project/README.md

 ## Project Overview

-Campylobacteriosis is a bacterial infection of public health interest (see the CDC's Enteric Dashboard.
+Campylobacteriosis is a enteric infection of public health interest (e.g. food-borne illness prevention).
 This project focuses on:

 - Visualizing incidence rates and confidence intervals across grouped California counties.
 - Highlighting trends and disparities in Campylobacter incidence over time.